How does personal training work?

 Is personal training for you?

 Only you can decide if you feel that a personal trainer can help you towards your health and fitness goals.
 However, in making your decision, consider what you want to achieve, how you propose to get there and whether you have the level of expertise necessary to achieve your aims.
-Finance is certain to influence your decision but whatever your conclusions; nutritional, conditioning and flexibility advice, wrapped up in a professional, motivational and tailored one-to-one service, makes a formidable package for those with the cash.
+Finance is certain to influence your decision, but remember that a personal trainer is an investment in your own health and fitness.
+Whatever your conclusions; nutritional, conditioning and flexibility advice, wrapped up in a professional, motivational and tailored one-to-one service, makes a formidable package.